ungoogled-software/ungoogled-chromium/README.md

 Here's some information on what's in the `patches` directory:
 * `ungoogled-chromium/`
-  * This directory contains new patches for ungoogled-chromium
+  * This directory contains new patches for ungoogled-chromium.
+They implement the features described above.
 * `iridium-browser`
   * This directory contains patches from Iridium Browser.
   * Patches are from the `patchview` branch of its Git repository.
 [Web view of the patchview branch](https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/?h=patchview)